coverclock/com-diag-hazer/README.md

 authenticated, so this mechanism is not secure.
 It should be.
 I'm pondering how best to accomplish that.

+Although Tumbleweed has been implemented using the Ardusimple SimpleRTK2B board, the same software runs on the SparkFun GPS-RTK2 board which uses the same U-blox UBX-ZED-F9P receiver chip.

 # Acknowledgements

 Special thanks to Mrs. Overclock for her assistance in road testing (literally)